Esri/pyprt-examples/README.md

   </tr>
 </table>

-## License
+## Licensing Information

+PyPRT is free for personal, educational, and non-commercial use.
+Commercial use requires at least one commercial license of the latest CityEngine version installed in the organization.
+Redistribution or web service offerings are not allowed unless expressly permitted.

 PyPRT is under the same license as the included [CityEngine SDK](https://github.com/Esri/esri-cityengine-sdk#licensing).
 An exception is the PyPRT source code (without CityEngine SDK, binaries, or object code), which is licensed under the Apache License, Version 2.0 (the “License”); you may not use this work except in compliance with the License.
-You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0.
+You may obtain a copy of the License at https://www.apache.org/licenses/LICENSE-2.0.

+All content in the "Examples" directory/section is licensed under the APACHE 2.0 license as well.

+For questions or enquiries, please contact the Esri CityEngine team (cityengine-info@esri.com).

 [Back to top](#table-of-contents)